-6 Food Prep Tips for Avoiding Thanksgiving Stress
+5 Food Prep Tips for Avoiding Entertaining Stress

-Thanks to these Thanksgiving food prep tricks, you can sit back and relax this holiday knowing that you have everything all prepared.
+Thanks to these food prep tricks, you can relax knowing that you have everything all prepared.

-This Thanksgiving should be about enjoying your loved ones company instead of worrying about the vegetables you forgot to put in the oven.
-Am I right?
-That’s why we have put together some Thanksgiving food prep tips to help you better enjoy your holiday.
+This holiday weekend should be about enjoying the company of your loved ones—not worrying about the side dish you forgot to make or the pumpkin pie that’s missing an ingredient.
+We’ve put together some food prep tips to help you better enjoy the festive occasion.

-Fresh vegetables end up going bad so quickly nowadays and sometimes it just isn’t worth the hassle.
-Try pre-cut vegetables – they may cost a bit more but you really can’t beat the convenience.
+Although pre-cut vegetables may cost more, you can’t beat the convenience.
+Fresh vegetables end up going bad so quickly and sometimes it just isn’t worth the hassle.